+Fixed fees that represent the services received and complexity of the relationship reduce conflicts of interest.
 If you're not receiving any or all of the services, then you shouldn't pay for them.
-Furthermore, each category should have a maximum fee: After all, many of the services an advisor provides require the same effort for a small account or a large account.
+Furthermore, each category should have a maximum fee: After all, many of the services an advisor provides requires the same effort for a small account or a large account.
 Wealth advisory clients should pay only for the value that is truly being delivered.

-Fixed fees that represent the services received and complexity of the relationship reduce conflicts of interest.
 That's not the way the industry has traditionally worked, however.
-Advisors may charge a fee starting at approximately 1% or more, regardless of the range of services they deliver.
+Advisors typically charge a fee starting at approximately 1% or more, regardless of the range of services they deliver.
 But a very different approach is emerging: unbundled fees, which allow clients to pay for exactly the value they receive.
 We hope that the unbundled fee structure will ultimately gain ground, forcing advisors to be accountable for the services they do and do not provide.